SabrinaHoiya/SabrinaHoiya/README.md

 #### Software Engineer | Mobile Technical Lead👩🏻‍💻📲
 An ambitious girl who finds herself aligned with the Android Development world, which I do really love and am passionate about.

-Skills: KOTLIN / JETPACK COMPOSE / FLUTTER / KMM
+Skills: KOTLIN / JETPACK COMPOSE / FLUTTER / KMP